Academany/fabzero/w1/git.md

 git clone git@git.fabacademy.org:fabacademyx/preacademy2017.git
 ```

 > Exercise: Clone the prefab repository in your computer.

 ## Basic git workflow
 This is the basic git workflow.
 Once you have made all changes to your website (hopefully daily), upload those changes to the repository. **Very important:** Do not miss any step, and do them in order.
 ```
-cd ~/folder_name          # go to the repository folder git pull                  # pull other students changes git add --all             # add your changes git commit -m "message"   # write a meaningful message git push
+cd ~/folder_name          # go to the repository folder du -sh surname.name       # check your folder size git pull                  # pull other students changes git add --all             # add your changes git commit -m "message"   # write a meaningful message git push                  # push to the archive
 ```
 This is the manual workflow of updating your page.
-You can also write a script and  [automate this process](.w1d2.md).
+You can also write a script and  [automate this process](doc.md).

+> Exercise: What happens if you move the folder to another location?
+What happens if you rename the folder?
+Try to pull and push some changes after you rename or move the repository folder.
+>

 ## Where is the webpage?
+The webpage is here http://archive.fabacademy.org/preacademy2017

+> Bookmark this page

+---

 ## Troubleshooting